Gary D. Silver focuses his practice on:

 In April 2018 Gary (together with his wife Diane) went to Vietnam with S.T.E.P.
 (Schools to End Poverty), which has built schools, supported orphanages and fights against human trafficking in Vietnam.

-Gary was featured in Men at Work in the Sullivan County Democrat in March of 2016, received the Sullivan County Partnership for Economic Development Distinguished Service Award in 2017, was the recipient of the Community Service Award from NOAH NY in 2018 for his work in Haiti, and was honored by the Sullivan County Democratic Committee in 2019 for his humanitarian work.
+Gary was featured in Men at Work in the Sullivan County Democrat in March of 2016, received the Sullivan County Partnership for Economic Development Distinguished Service Award in 2017, received the Tansukh Dorawala Humanitarian Award in 2017, was the recipient of the Community Service Award from NOAH NY in 2018 for his work in Haiti, and was honored by the Sullivan County Democratic Committee in 2019 for his humanitarian work.

 Gary and his wife, Diane, have been married since 1984.
 They have two daughters, Michelle (who is married to Bradley) and Alexandra.
-Gary is also the proud grandfather of his grandson, Julian.
+Gary is also the proud grandfather of his grandsons, Julian and Nico.